DimitrisDavidGerokonstantis/BlockChatFrontend/README.md

 # BlockChatFrontend
-Frontend application for the BlockChat app
+Frontend for the BlockChat app